Testing the consistency of gravitational waves and large scale structure constraints on dark energy

-Large scale structure observations can be used to constrain $G^{\Psi}_{\rm eff}$, and the recent DESI \cite{Ishak:2024jhs} results are setting stringent constraints on its redshift dependence.
+\textbf{Comparing LSS and GWs estimations of $G^{\Psi}_{\rm eff}$---} Large scale structure observations can be used to constrain $G^{\Psi}_{\rm eff}$, and the recent DESI \cite{Ishak:2024jhs} results are setting stringent constraints on its redshift dependence.
 Assuming the GW speed to be the same as the speed of light, the consistency relation gives a relation between $G^{\Psi}_{\rm eff}$ and the GW-EMW distance ratio.